bethaitman/bethsite/content/posts/editing.md

 ### Use WIIFM

 "What's in it for me?" ie your reader.
 Why should they read this page, this paragraph?
 How will the information be useful to them?
 If you tell them explicitly, much easier for them.
+(From [this talk](https://www.youtube.com/watch?v=IMdyx4YJ0hQ) by the inimitable Kelly O'Brien.)

 ## Writing concisely